Runner says tainted burrito led to test for banned substance

 “WADA agreed that test proved that there was no build up of this substance in my body, which there would have been if I were taking it regularly,” Houlihan wrote.
 “Nothing moved the lab from their initial snap decision.
 Instead, they simply concluded that I was a cheater and that a steroid was ingested orally, but not regularly.
 I believe my explanation fits the facts much better — because it’s true.
 I also believe it was dismissed without proper due process.”

-Houlihan said she was informed last Friday the Court of Arbitration for Sport, ”did not accept my explanation of what had occurred and has subsequently banned me from the sport for four years.”
+Houlihan said she was informed last Friday that CAS “did not accept my explanation of what had occurred and has subsequently banned me from the sport for four years.”

+The court said in a statement its judges decided by a 2-1 majority the athlete had not proven her claim that her case and sample were improperly managed.

 “I feel completely devastated, lost, broken, angry, confused and betrayed by the very sport that I’ve loved and poured myself into just to see how good I was,” Houlihan wrote.